 And if you’re planning a trip to China, be sure to check out our Where to Stay in Beijing Guide as well, which is also written by a local expert!

-Disclosure: This Where to Stay in Beijing Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps us cover our costs.
+Disclosure: This Where to Stay in Shanghai China travel guide contains affiliate links.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 When I moved to Shanghai in 2010, my plan had been to spend a year in China before moving on.
 I had no idea how much the city would draw me in or that I would end up writing about it so many years later.